ReScience/template/README.md

 definitions from the metadata file.
 If you use another software, make sure that metadata and PDF are always synced.

+You can also use overleaf with the [provided template](https://www.overleaf.com/read/kfrwdmygjyqw) but in this case, you'll have to enter `metadata.tex` manually.

 #### Usage